[Updated October 27, 2024] Christmas events in the Shenandoah Valley can be delightfully old fashioned, and yet also quite modern.

 Presented by the Mill Creek Church of the Brethren (an Anabaptist Peace Church, like the Mennonites) and the community, this live Nativity scene is offered on three Winter nights.

-From 7 to 9PM on Dec 21-23, visitors can immerse themselves in the story of the birth of Jesus, with live characters and animals (including camels)!
+No dates have been posted for 2024, but 2023 dates/times include 7 to 9PM on Dec 21-23, where visitors can immerse themselves in the story of the birth of Jesus, with live characters and animals (including camels)!

 This beautiful scene is enhanced with handmade period costumes, Christmas songs, and readings of the Christmas Story from the book of Luke.